Clean Up - Olney and Wyong State Forests

 Some Facts and Figures:

-45 people, including 5 kids, 8 trailers, 1 truck, removed between 5 and 7 tonnes of rubbish including approximately 100 tyres from the bush.
+45 people, including 5 kids, 8 trailers, 1 truck, removed 6.2 tonnes of rubbish including approximately 100 tyres from the bush.

 3 Four Wheel drive Clubs attended: Port Hunter Four Wheel Drive Club, Newcastle and Districts Four Wheel Drive Club, Land Rover Owners Club of Sydney.
 Forest Corporation provided a truck and driver.
 The Report Illegal Dumping Squad sent two investigators.